-PR is doing a whole lot more SEO than they think they are.
+PR reps are doing a whole lot more SEO than they think they are.

-Aside from that, I talked about how they should reach out more often to the SEO team to deliver holistic campaigns that not only deliver brand awareness and social media activity, but also links to websites to support SEO efforts.
+Aside from that, I talked about how they should reach out more often to experts in SEO in the Philippines to deliver holistic campaigns that not only deliver brand awareness and social media activity, but also links to websites to support SEO efforts.

 Most of us see PR and SEO as two different facets of marketing that are almost like competing with each other.
 But the truth is, these two intersect more than we realize.